How to Make Money in the Music Industry: 19 Ways for Musicians & Artists

 You can also look at advertising on Spotify or Facebook so that more fans know your music is available and waiting to be listened to.

 Spotify is a great streaming service for both artists and music lovers because it’s available either free or to upgrade with paid subscriptions.
-Spotify takes 30% of revenue and distributes the remaining 70% as royalties to the publishers, who then pay artists according to their agreements.
+Although they typically take around 30% of revenue, Spotify then distributes the remaining 70% as royalties to the publishers, who then pay artists according to their agreements.

 How can musicians make money?